khandhaja/khandhaja.github.io/content/Khandha - My Second Brain Structure.md

 ## Implementation

 Khandha can be implemented on any tool that supports editing of Markdown files, which include text editors.
-For the best experience though, have a look at [[Tools for Second Brain]].
 Personally, I have chosen to use [Obsidian](https://obsidian.md) but I also use [Visual Studio Code](https://code.visualstudio.com) to make changes.

 <div class="rich-link-card-container"><a class="rich-link-card" href="https://obsidian.md" target="_blank">
 	<div class="rich-link-image-container">